If you’re looking for the best exercises for diastasis recti, you’ve come to the right place.

 5. BANDED HIP ABDUCTIONS

 The band hip abduction will train your outer legs and glute muscles while activating your core muscles.
-To perform this exercise, you will need a closed-loop resistance band or a hip circle.
-You can get them from Amazon for cheap.
+To perform this exercise, you will need a glute resistance band.
+You can purchase them here.
 Place the band around your knees and lay flat on your back.
 Brace your core and perform a posterior pelvic tilt.
 Next, spread your knees apart and hold this position for a 3 count.
 Relax and repeat for 8 repetitions.